 It took me very deep into my soul.

-The process of deepening and clearing prepares you for Divine Grace, and the stroke of Awakening.
+The process of deepening and releasing prepares you for Divine Grace, and the stroke of Awakening.
 With each cycle you draw closer to the realization of your Divine nature, the true reality of who you are, and the growing peace, love, joy, and light inherent in the Divine Itself.
+Deep Cycle Meditation™ is taught in one-on-one vide conferencing in a series of 3-4 one-hour sessions over 3-4 days.

-These are a group of different meditation practices developed by Joel after decades of spiritual exploration that focus on the refinement of our sense and perceptual mechanisms and the clarity of our spiritual unfoldment.
+These are a group of different meditation practices developed after decades of spiritual exploration that focus on the refinement of our sense and perceptual mechanisms and the clarity of our spiritual unfoldment.
+Currently most of these practices are taught one-on-one in video conferencing session.
+Some of these practices are, or will be, available as online courses you can sign up for.